For thousands of years, all of Northern France has endured

 and cuirassiers moving through town in the days before the wide boulevards were

-ranging throughout the city, always friendly but always watchful.
+city, always friendly but always watchful.

 One final note.
 Any student of history will recognize many